❓ FAQ

 Q: Is CCS regulated—and who ensures it’s done responsibly?

-• Permits adhere to the CCS Directive, with oversight by Member States.
+🔒 Permits are granted under the EU CCS Directive, with enforcement and oversight by Member State authorities.

-• The Net-Zero Industry Act and EU quotas ensure compliance
+📜 The Net-Zero Industry Act and EU-wide storage quotas make compliance mandatory.